connectkushal/cssnotes/README.md

       }
     })
     ```
-  -  `import { defineConfig } from 'vite'` // this is for intellisense
+   -  `import { defineConfig } from 'vite'` // this is for editor's intellisense
+   -  `api: "modern"` // vite's options not part of sass-cli, the default is set to `"legacy"`
-  -  `api: "modern"` // vite's options. other options like quiet, quietDeps from sass as --quiet-deps, check sass official website docs
+   -  other options used in vite to config sass, like `quietDeps:true` is actually `--quiet-deps` from the sass cli, check sass official docs accordingly.
+- `package.json` should have `type="module"` to avoid warning messages from vite

 ---
 #### Units
 - 1em = browser default font size (usually 16px)